TravelMapping/HighwayData/hwy_data/FRA-NOR/README.md

 *FRA-27 - Eure:*
 - Generally, OSM + GM often show routes which are not confirmed by GSV.
 Eure departement also seems to be bad in signposting.
 - Many 3-digit D route numberings on OSM are from early 2010s (indicated with "source bing") but more recent GSV clearly shows no signs or C numbering
-- `D675` Beuzeville bypass and routes around must be checked

 *FRA-50 - Manche:*
 - `D4` west of Pontorson belongs all the way to departement Ille-et-Vilaine (35) in BRE